Personal Injury Personal Injury

 How Will COVID-19 Affect My Car Accident Claim in Texas?

-The COVID-19 pandemic has affected the way of life for most people throughout the US and in Texas.
+The COVID-19 pandemic has significantly impacted the way of life for most people throughout the US, including in Texas.
 Car accident cases are no exception.
-If you or somebody you love has been injured in a car accident caused by the careless or negligent actions of another person, you should be entitled to compensation from the at-fault party’s insurance company.
+Suppose you or somebody you love has been injured in a car accident caused by the careless or negligent actions of another person.
+In that case, you should be entitled to compensation from the at-fault party’s insurance company.
 However, claims made during this ongoing global health crisis could look a little different.
 Here, our car accident attorneys want to discuss how the coronavirus could affect your car accident claim in Texas.

 Some People Are Hesitant To Seek Medical Care